-- I. use of the existing topography to ensure that there will be no unacceptably detrimental impact on the skyline; - II. existing boundary hedgerow and trees are retained, except where some loss is unavoidable to create safe vehicular access to the site, and potential loss of habitat is mitigated by restoration and recreation in an overall commitment to net-gain in biodiversity; - III. sufficient parking spaces for residents and their visitors are provided within the site; - IV. private garden space for each dwelling commensurate with the size of the dwelling is provided; and - V. adequate recycling and storage areas are included on site as an integrated part of the design and layout of the scheme so as not to harm visual amenity.
+- I. use of the existing topography to ensure that there will be no unacceptably detrimental impact on the skyline; - II. existing boundary hedgerow and trees are retained, except where some loss is unavoidable to create safe vehicular access to the site.
+If this loss occurs, it must be mitigated by restoration and re-creation to provide net-gain in biodiversity; - III. sufficient parking spaces for residents and their visitors are provided within the site; - IV. private garden space for each dwelling commensurate with the size of the dwelling is provided; and - V. adequate recycling and storage areas are included on site as an integrated part of the design and layout of the scheme so as not to harm visual amenity.

-The site on Tiverton Road at the edge of the current settlement area (see Map 9) was 'nominated'

-for consideration when the Neighbourhood Plan Steering Group made its 'call for land' in 2016.
+a.
+The site on Tiverton Road at the edge of the current settlement area (see Map 9) was 'nominated' for consideration when the Neighbourhood Plan Steering Group made its 'call for land' in 2016.
 The site was appraised alongside the few other sites that came forward.
 The appraisal and conclusions on its suitability for development was shared with the community at a consultation event in September 2016.

+b.
 We are supportive of a small development on this site that would provide at least two dwellings.
 Because the site is on the edge of the countryside it requires sensitive design and layout to ensure that its visual appearance and impact on the local environment is minimised.
 This includes ensuring that all aspects of the development are contained within the site.

-The site is separated from the Conservation Area to the south east by a pair of detached two and three storey houses built in the late 1980's, and the modern housing development in Applemead.
+c.
+The site is separated from the Conservation Area to the south east by a pair of detached two and three storey houses built in the late 1980s, and the modern housing development in Applemede.
 The impact on the Conservation Area is considered negligible.